larskanis/eventbox/README.md

 The event scope shouldn't be used to do blocking operations.
 There is no hard criteria for what is considered a blocking operation, but since event scope methods of one object don't run concurrently, it decreases the overall responsiveness of the Eventbox instance.
-If the processing time of an event scope method or block exceeds the limit of 0.5 seconds, a warning is print to STDERR.
+If the processing time of an event scope method or block exceeds the limit of 0.5 seconds, a warning is print to `STDERR`.
 This limit can be changed by {Eventbox.with_options}.

 Arguments of async, sync and yield calls can be prefixed by a € sign.